Mayur-P-Sangale/Mayur-P-Sangale/README.md

 👩‍💻 All my projects are available at https://github.com/Mayur-P-Sangale?tab=repositories

-💬 Ask me about Software Engineering ,DevOps Engineering, Cloud Engineering, System Design, Programming\
+💬 Ask me about Software Engineering ,DevOps Engineering, Cloud Engineering, Programming

 📫 How to reach me sangale.m@northeastern.edu